 Who can go with me on the break?

-Our accommodation is for a MAXIMUM of 2 adults and 2 children over the age of 3 years.
+Our accommodation is for a MAXIMUM of 2 adults and 2 children.
 This figure includes, and is not in addition to, the applicant.
 Any children MUST be over the age of 3 at the time of the stay to comply with the requirements of our insurance.
 Unfortunately, no children under the age of 3 can be permitted.

 I have received a previous grant or break with The Respite Association, can I apply again?